ccpk1/Home-Assistant-Alerting/README.md

 # Simple and Effective Alerting

-I searched for a long time to find an approach for alerts and notifications that was simple, robust, and repeatable.
+I avoided notification and alerting for a long time because I couldn't find a well thought out approach that was simple, robust, and repeatable.
 There are a lot of good tools, but having a well thought out strategy for various situations is just as important as the tools.

 <img src='images/garage_open.jpg' width=300>  <img src='images/device_down2.jpg' width=300>  <img src='images/kitchen_freezer.jpg' width=300>